deenyse/Sdl_Pacman/README.md

 ## Gaming

-You can moove pacman by pressing and holding keyboard arrows.
+You can move pacman by pressing and holding keyboard arrows.
-On start of the game press any arrow, and game will immidiatly begin.
+On start of the game press any arrow, and game will immediately begin.
-You able to play untill you see viktory, or loose screen
+You able to play until you see victory, or loose screen